Flavor of Love season 3: "The Lyin', The Witch, & The Wardrobe Malfunction"

 Flav asks the ladies to read a bedtime story to some little kids.
 The first team up consists of Bee-Ex, Thing 1, Thing 2, and Prancer.
 Their story scores well with the kids, due to Thing 1&2 dressing as a horse, but Bee-Ex's slow narration irritates the team.
 The next team is Seezinz, Hotlanta, and Sinceer.
 The group decides the best strategy is to entice the kids.
 Seezinz give kids pots and pans to bang on during the story, and she engages one kid by having her free the mermaid (played by Hotlanta).
 The involvement was good, but the story was lacking according to the kids and Flav.
 The final team is Bunz, Myammee, and Shy.
 At the last moment, Bunz and Shy switch costumes.
 The costume ends up being too tight on Bunz, causing the audience to see her buttcheeks, and she was only wearing a thong.
 Even though they had a good story and they passed out candy, the incident with Bunz got them eliminated from the running.
 Flav declares the first team the winner.

 At the dinner date, it goes over well with the winning team, although Thing 1 and Thing 2 complain about Bee-Ex during the date.
 Shy and Myammee harass Bunz about the loss and Bunz makes the story seem worse than it was when she talks to Flav about it.
 At the next elimination, he plans to eliminate two people, but he talks to Shy, Myammee, Bunz, and Bee-Ex first.
 Bunz admits to having exaggerated her story, which bothers Flav and lets Shy and Myammee off the hook.
 During her time with Flav, Bee-ex was given one last chance to say if there has been any other entertainment related work she has done.
 She declined the opportunity and elimination began.
 Bee-Ex and Bunz were the last two remaining with only one clock left.

 He called down Bee-Ex and then pulls out a piece of paper which indicated that she had been on The Oprah Winfrey Show declaring to be Usher's biggest fan and there was also a picture of Usher and Bee-Ex together.
 Flav tells her that her time is up.
-Bee-Ex then says she doesn't have to prove herself to anybody and declares herself to be an Usher fan.
+Bee-Ex then says she does not have to prove herself to anybody and declares herself to be an Usher fan.
 She thanked Flav for allowing her on the show.
 Bunz gets her clock and Flav warns the girls that if they give him false information, he will eliminate them.